PriscillaRoy/K-Means-Segmentation/README.md

 -------------
 2. Kmeans Segmentation (Color):
-(5 Pts.)
  Write code to perform segmentation on a color image using KMeans clustering

   - Starter code available in directory Segmentation/
   - Segmentation/KMeans.py: One is required to edit the functions "segmentation_rgb".
 You are welcome to add more function or add nested functions with in the function.